SC-Tech-Program/FAQs/Papers_Authors.md

 **Q: Who will review my paper?
 The program committee corresponding to my primary contribution track?
 My secondary track?
 Both?
 Neither?**

 A: Papers are assigned to the most suitable program committee for the contribution track.
-The author-indicated primary and secondary track choices are used as guidelines, but do not exclude more suitable program committees.
+The author-indicated primary and secondary track choices are used as guidelines but do not exclude more suitable program committees.

 Paper Eligibility
 -----------------